rednafi/digressions/_posts/python/2020-06-26-python-metaclasses.md

 #### Avoiding Dataclass Decorator with Metaclasses

-Now one thing that I find cumbersome while creating multiple dataclasses is having to attach the `@dataclasses.dataclass` decorator to each of the dataclasses.
+Now, one thing that I find cumbersome while creating multiple dataclasses is having to attach the `@dataclasses.dataclass` decorator to each of the dataclasses.
 Also, the decorator takes multiple arguments to customize the dataclass behavior and it can quickly get cumbersome when you've to create multiple dataclasses with custom behavior.
 Moreover, this goes against the DRY (Don't Repeat Yourself) principle in software engineering.

 To avoid this, you can write a metaclass that will automatically apply the customized dataclass decorator to all of the target classes implicitly.
 All you have to do is to attach the metaclass to a base dataclass and inherit from it in the later dataclasses that need to be created.